Details About the Question Types of ASVAB

 - Shop Information (SI)

-The other sections are the same in both the versions of the test ASVAB.
-The total number of questions in the CAT-ASVAB is 145, which are to be completed in 154 minutes.
+The other sections are similar in both the versions of this test.
+The total number of questions in CAT-ASVAB is 145, which are to be completed in 154 minutes.
 An answer cannot be changed once it has been entered into the computer, unlike the other version of the test.

 The CAT-ASVAB is of a shorter duration because it is an adaptive test.
 A candidate proceeds from one difficulty level to another, based on his performance on the previous question.

 The Question Types: